 To see the euro rebound we have to see more steps taken toward extending the lending ability of the EFSF and more efforts to prop up growth.

-Comments from German Economy Minister Philipp Roesler that the Bundestag had little appetite to allow the euro zone's bailout fund to be leveraged to help the bloc's stricken economies did little to lift the single currency, which last traded 0.5 percent lower against the dollar at $1.3526 having fallen to a day's low of $1.3486 earlier.
+Comments from German Economy Minister Philipp Roesler that the Bundestag had little appetite to allow the euro zone's bailout fund to be leveraged to help the bloc's stricken economies did little to lift the single currency, which fell 0.7 percent against the dollar at $1.3495 having fallen to a day's low of $1.3486 earlier.

 An unexpected rise in euro zone inflation for September is also moderating hopes that the European Central Bank would ease monetary policy to support weakening European demand.